jonnonz1/nz-statute-book/acts/public/2021/water-services-act-2021.md

 (2) In this Act, sufficient quantity, in relation to the drinking water supplied to a point of supply, means— (a) the quantity of drinking water that is sufficient to support the ordinary drinking water and sanitary needs of consumers at the point of supply; or
   (b) if compliance rules have been made prescribing the quantity of drinking water or a formula for determining the quantity of drinking water that is sufficient to support the ordinary drinking water needs of consumers at a point of supply, the amount specified in, or calculated according to the formula set out in, those rules.
-(3) Subsection (1) does not prevent a drinking water supplier restricting or interrupting the provision of drinking water to a point of supply if, in the opinion of the supplier, the action is necessary because of—ExamplesA drinking water supplier may need to restrict or interrupt the supply of drinking water where infrastructure such as a pipeline or treatment plant is damaged.A drinking water supplier may need to restrict or interrupt supply of drinking water where contamination of the supply occurs and public health is at risk.A drinking water supplier may need to restrict or interrupt supply of drinking water where a drought occurs and the source of the drinking water supply can no longer support continuous supply to consumers.A drinking water supplier may need to restrict or interrupt supply of drinking water in case of a fire emergency.A drinking water supplier may need to restrict or interrupt supply of drinking water where a person has drowned and a rāhui is placed over the source of a drinking water supply.
+(3) Subsection (1) does not prevent a drinking water supplier restricting or interrupting the provision of drinking water to a point of supply if, in the opinion of the supplier, the action is necessary because of—ExamplesA drinking water supplier may need to restrict or interrupt supply of drinking water where infrastructure such as a pipeline or treatment plant is damaged.A drinking water supplier may need to restrict or interrupt supply of drinking water where contamination of the supply occurs and public health is at risk.A drinking water supplier may need to restrict or interrupt supply of drinking water where a drought occurs and the source of the drinking water supply can no longer support continuous supply to consumers.A drinking water supplier may need to restrict or interrupt supply of drinking water in case of a fire emergency.A drinking water supplier may need to restrict or interrupt supply of drinking water where a person has drowned and a rāhui is placed over the source of a drinking water supply.
-  (a) maintenance, improvement, or repairs to the drinking water supply or related infrastructure; or (b) risks to public health; or
+  (a) maintenance, improvement, or repairs to a drinking water supply or related infrastructure; or (b) risks to public health; or
   (c) environmental factors affecting a source of a drinking water supply; or (d) an emergency; or